guischroeder/people-rocks/README.md

 - `/managers`
 - `/organizational-graph`

-To know a bit more about them, run the server and access `http://localhost:3000/docs` and see the swagger.
+To know a bit more about them, run the server and access `http://localhost:3000/docs` to see the swagger.